EventStore/documentation/docs/cloud/faq.md

 #### Is there any type of alerting functionality for cluster issues?

 Yes.
-Learn more in the [Events Console](./introduction.md#events-and-notifications) documentation section.
+Learn more in the [Integrations](integrations/README.md) documentation section.

 #### How do you handle infrastructure related issues, which cause unavailability or degradation of service?

 Kurrent Cloud site reliability engineering (SRE) team manages cluster availability.

-Please ensure to learn about the SLA levels provided by Kurrent Cloud in our [Service Level Agreement](https://www.eventstore.com/cloud-services-service-level-agreement).
+More information about SLA levels provided by Kurrent Cloud can be found in our [Service Level Agreement](https://www.kurrent.io/cloud-services-service-level-agreement).

 ## Providers